 You can evaluate CDH 5 by quickly installing Apache Hadoop and CDH 5 components on a single Linux node in pseudo-distributed mode.
 In pseudo-distributed mode, Hadoop processing is distributed over all of the cores/processors on a single machine.
 Hadoop writes all files to the Hadoop Distributed File System (HDFS), and all services and daemons communicate over local TCP sockets for inter-process communication.

-- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.7.x.
-If you use a lower version of CDH, see the documentation for that version located at Cloudera Documentation.
+- Follow these command-line instructions on systems that do not use Cloudera Manager. - This information applies specifically to CDH 5.9.x.
+See Cloudera Documentation for information specific to other releases.

 MapReduce 2.0 (YARN)